 - Meet with the hiring team after all interviews are completed to discuss candidates’ qualifications and suitability for the position and company

-- If the team reaches a consensus, reach out to the selected candidate to confirm their continued interest in the position
+- If the team reaches a consensus, reach out to the selected candidate to confirm his/her continued interest in the position

 - Proceed to draft an offer letter, with input and approval from the entire hiring team